The Issue

 The Project

-To respond to the refugee crisis, DCA is implementing a project rooted in community-led responses to build the capacity and resilience of the affected persons to reduce vulnerability at the community level and at the transit centres.
-At the same time, the project seeks to improve access to community-based mental health and psychosocial support for newly arrived refugees at transit and settlement level.
+To respond to the refugee crisis, DCA implemented a project rooted in community-led responses to build the capacity and resilience of the affected persons to reduce vulnerability at the community level and at the transit centres.
+At the same time, the project sought to improve access to community-based mental health and psychosocial support for newly arrived refugees at transit and settlement level.

-Recognizing that crisis-affected communities are themselves usually the first responders, and that strong elements of self-help or social safety nets and mutual support are key to building resilience, DCA works closely with local communities.
-Refugee and hosting communities already know what their urgent needs are, and a collective approach with existing community groups, partners and volunteers will be more cost-effective in addressing community crises and perceived challenges.
-Therefore, DCA is building on the already existing group capabilities, local opportunities, and capacities to meet the immediate humanitarian needs at the community level.
+Recognizing that crisis-affected communities are themselves usually the first responders, and that strong elements of self-help or social safety nets and mutual support are key to building resilience, DCA worked closely with local communities.
+Refugee and hosting communities already know what their urgent needs are, and a collective approach with existing community groups, partners and volunteers are more cost-effective in addressing community crises and perceived challenges.
+Therefore, DCA built on the already existing group capabilities, local opportunities, and capacities to meet the immediate humanitarian needs at the community level.

 The Change

-The project seeks to support community-led groups with emergency Group Cash Assistance to meet the urgent needs of newly arrived refugees.
-This community-led response approach strengthens locally driven initiatives, focusing on addressing the most pressing humanitarian needs and common challenges faced by new arrivals.
+The project sought to support community-led groups with emergency Group Cash Assistance to meet the urgent needs of newly arrived refugees.
+This community-led response approach strengthened locally driven initiatives, focusing on addressing the most pressing humanitarian needs and common challenges faced by new arrivals.

 The Partner

-DCA works with TPO Uganda to implement the project.
+DCA worked with TPO Uganda to implement the project.
 TPO is a national NGO working in 43 districts of Uganda to empower communities to improve their mental health and socio-economic wellbeing.

 About the project